Getting what you want from government becomes a lot easier when you pay attention to these 7Ps of working with the public service.

-Public service organisations are created by the governments of our nation to deliver products and services in the interests of everybody.
-Public service organisations exist not to serve your individual interests, but rather the broader interests of society.
-So when you need the public service to act for your interest, the task is a lot easier for both you and the public servants involved if you abide by these seven principles: Passion, Purpose, Proof, Perception, Persistence, Patience and Professional.
+Public service organisations are created by governments to deliver products and services in the interests of everybody.
+They exist not to serve your individual interests, but rather the broader interests of society.

-Passion has to be Number One.
 We all know public service organisations aren’t very good at change.
-Which means that working with government to achieve change isn’t simple or easy.
+Which means that when working with the public service, change isn’t simple or easy.
 It can be a frustrating and difficult task that takes a lot of time and effort – and seeing it through requires your passion.
 You have to make sure the change you want is aligned with the interests of the larger community.
 And everyone in that community has to share the same passion to get things done, so that you have the energy and commitment needed to keep coming back to the work that’s needed to organize, coordinate and research.

 Purpose means knowing what you want.
 Be specific and focused in what you’re asking for from the public service.
 It’s not helpful to say something vague like ‘I want the government to provide better healthcare services.’
 What does that mean?
 What’s better healthcare service?
 What’s ‘better’?
 And better for whom?

 Proof doesn’t necessarily mean scientific evidence.
 Proof, in government, has more to do with whether a given cause has a genuine community behind it.
 Look at organisations such as the Institute of Public Affairs, the Minerals Council of Australia, GetUp! and the AYCC; they’re influential within government, first and foremost, because they’re organised.
-They’re able to generate the types of proof that governments take seriously.
+How well you have organised yourselves is proof enough that those working for the public service need to take you seriously.

 Persistence is really important for big social changes – for example the fight to legalise gay and lesbian marriage in Australia.
 For quite some time the very passionate LGBTI community has built public support for their cause.
-Today the issue is a key policy differentiator between the two major parties in our federal government.
-But it never would have gotten that far without years of persistent effort by Australia’s LGBTI community.
+Things would have never changed if it where not for the persistent effort by Australia’s LGBTI community.

 Governments are large organisations, facing lots of challenges and tasks with limited resources.
 Even the push to create ‘small government’ winds up saddled with some pretty big organisations.
 Big organisations of any kind take time to change, and that’s even more true for public service organisations.
 This isn’t necessarily a bad thing.
 It’s good to have stable public services to run our hospitals, schools and armed forces.